lab-antwerp-1/group-3-soc-project/planning/development-strategy.md

 - [ ] _use `text-decoration: line-through` for the elements in the `done` list._
 - [ ] _use `text-align: center` to center all content._

+- This will be developed on the branch `3-display-list`.

 ---

 4 - Removing items